top of page

 The West End Mom

-I've updated my pumpkin patch guide to include all the farms we visited last year, so you know exactly which farm to try in 2022.
+I've updated my pumpkin patch guide to include all 18 pumpkin patches and farms we visited over the last few year, so you know exactly which farm to try in 2024.
 I will also add tips for visiting new farms we try this year.
 Each farm has a superlative, so you know exactly which one will work for your family this year.

 Here are the best pumpkin patches for kids around Richmond!

 It costs $12 per person (2 and under enter free).
 This includes unlimited hayrides, visiting with the horses and goats, and playing in the corn maze, straw castle, sand pile, giant pinball field, and visiting the pumpkin patch.
-While this is the first farm we visited with a newborn, it wasn't really worth the admission cost for 2 adults (we didn't use any of the play areas -ha!).
+While this is the first farm we visited with a newborn, it wasn't really worth the admission cost for 2 adults (we didn't use any of the play areas -ha!), but now that our kids can WALK, they love this pumpkin patch!
 This is great patch to visit with toddlers, preschoolers and older children because the farm has age appropriate activities for all of them - sand play, trucks, animals, a huge hay bale castle with slides, face painting, a corn pit, etc.

 No reservations or appointments are required.
-You can buy tickets at the admissions booth, and Groupon runs a seasonal discount on a "family four pack" of tickets ($38 instead of $48).
+You can buy tickets at the admissions booth, and Groupon runs a seasonal discount on a "family four pack" of tickets ($45 instead of $60).
+If you purchase with code SAVEMORE, you can grab them for $38.70

 The Best Treats & A Budget Friendly Option: Skinquarter Farm Market

-The pumpkin patch is open from September 24 through October 31.
-Their hours are Monday through Friday from 2 pm-6 pm , and Saturday & Sunday from 9 am - 7pm.
+Their hours are Monday through Friday from 2 pm-6 pm , and Saturday & Sunday from 9 am - 6pm.
 If you've visited Skinquarter before, you know that no visit is complete without a visit to Jimer's Frozen Custard, the food truck on property.
 Jimer's only accepts cash, and you can get a kid's cup for $2.75.

-The Best Place to Ride "Trucks" & The Most Expensive (Tied): Chesterfield Berry Farm
+The Most Activities & The Most Expensive: Chesterfield Berry Farm

-Hanover Vegetable Farm will be open for picking on October 1st.
+Hanover Vegetable Farm will be open for picking on September 28.
 All of their activities are back this year too: tractor rides, corn maze, petting zoo, corn bins and moon bounces!
-The "entry only" ticket costs $7 (for the fun & not picking pumpkins) & "pumpkin and entry ticket" is $15 (all the activities plus one pumpkin you pick from the field).
+As of 2023, the "entry only" ticket costs $7 (for the fun & not picking pumpkins) & "pumpkin and entry ticket" is $15 (all the activities plus one pumpkin you pick from the field).
 All tickets are purchased at the gate.
+Hanover Vegetable Farm hasn't updated prices yet for 2024 season.

 I like this farm because it is great for all ages.
 If you have babies, you can always visit the farm store that has pumpkins and snack without paying admission.
 This is a great spot to get harvest pictures, even with little ones.
 I also love this farm for preschoolers and older kids because it has a festival like atmosphere on weekends - there are pony ride, vendors, animals, corn pit and more.